 Alternative offers may be considered if they constitute a fully priced alternative and are submitted in addition to a quotation complying with the requirements of the Invitation to Quote Documents.
 If, for any reason you wish to submit an alternative offer without a fully compliant tender please contact us in accordance with the details in the covering letter.

-Continuity of personnel

-The Contractor shall employ sufficient staff to ensure that the Services are provided at all times and in all respects to the Project Standard.
-It shall be the duty of the Contractor to ensure that a sufficient reserve of staff is available to ensure project delivery in the event of staff holidays, sickness or voluntary absence

-The Environment Agency will be notified immediately of any changes to personnel associated with the project.
-The Contractor will ensure that every effort is made to replace outgoing staff with personnel of equal calibre and expertise.
-All new members of staff undertaking work for the Project will need to be agreed by the Environment Agency prior to commencement.

-At all times, the Contractor shall only employ in the execution and superintendence of the Contract persons who are suitable and appropriately skilled and experienced.

 Intellectual property rights

 All results, including material and tools produced, developed or paid for under this contract shall be the property of the Environment Agency.

-References

-The Environment Agency may request recent and relevant references prior to the award of the project.

 Contract award

 This Request for Quote is issued in good faith but we reserve the right not to award any or all of this work.